Torlyers/Torlyers.github.io/_includes/posts/2018-10-24-write-up-08/en.md

 The two main advantages of binary files are that they are much smaller and faster.
 I believe the general solution of handling game data is build human-readable files into binary files.
 To prove this, here's the profiling data.

+I build a donut that has 6429 vertices.
+The size of exported Lua file is 2.54mb.
+After building it to binary files, it's only 476kb.
+To read Lua file, it takes 0.297s.
+And it takes 0.001s to read the binary file.

 ## Traps and Tips
 * I tried to convert buffers into STL `vector` so that we don't need to pass four parameters, and STL does have a constructor that doesn't copy the buffer.
 However, it doesn't work in OpenGL.